mate-academy/react_people-table-advanced/README.md

-# React People Table (Advanced) - Filtering and Sorting
+# React People Table

-React application with two pages and is built using technologies such as Router, TypeScript, JavaScript, REST API, and Bulma.
-The People page of the app displays a table of people's information that has been fetched from a server.
+React application developed by using technologies such as  React Router, TypeScript, JavaScript, REST API, and Bulma.
+The People page of the app displays a table of people's information fetched from the server.
 The app provides a user-friendly interface that allows for sorting, selecting, and filtering the displayed data.

 ## Technologies